Course ObjectiveThe internship is a compulsory part of the Master’s programme and

 Internships can be done at various locations, but should be part of an

-academical or research institute.
-Projects at academical or research
+academic or research institute.
+Projects at academic or research

-institutes outside the Netherlands are also accepted, provided they are
+institutes outside the Netherlands are also accepted, provided that they

 of sufficient academic quality and adequate on-site supervision is

 guaranteed.
-In all cases: take care that you will be working on research
+In all cases: make sure you work on research

 related to your specialization and that you will be able to collect

-enough reliable data to write a scientific report in the end.
+sufficient reliable data to eventually write a scientific report.
 Purely

 Teaching MethodsResearch project, under supervision of VU-staff.